 ℹ️ troubleshooting tips

-- use within a few days – Fresh juices don’t tend to last very long, even when refrigerated.
+- use within a few days – fresh juices don’t tend to last very long, even when refrigerated.
 You’ll want to use this juice up within a few days; three to be exact.
 This is also assuming you have it properly stored in an airtight container, so no open pitchers, please!

 - add lemon – if you want to extend the shelf life of your juice a little, you can add in up to 1 ounce of lemon juice per 8 ounces of orange juice.
 This will make your juice a bit more tart, but it will also help highlight the floral flavors of the oranges.
 The lemon also acts as a natural preservative, extending the freshness of the juice by an extra day or two.